mttwchtr/Backend-Development-Notes/README.md

 ### JavaScript > Node > Patterns

-**module pattern**
-> Modules are the bricks for structuring non-trivial applications - s1
-> Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
-It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

 ### JavaScript > Node > Gotchas

 >  Throwing inside an asynchronous callback will cause the exception to jump up to the event loop and never be propagated to the next callback.
 In Node.js, this is an unrecoverable state and the application will simply shut down printing the error to the stderr interface. - s1

 ### Javascript > Node > Concepts

+**Module System**
+> Modules are the bricks for structuring non-trivial applications, but also the main mechanism to enforce information hiding by keeping private all the functions and variables that are not explicitly marked to be exported.  - s1

+> Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
+It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

+> The essential concept to remember is that everything inside a module is private unless it's assigned to the module.exports variable.
+The content of this variable is then cached and returned when the module is loaded using require(). - s1

 **Asynchronous vs. Synchronous**